AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 Try to find solutions for those questions by literatures, the questions remind could be the final research question(take Ibis+calibration as experiment sinario).
 ####  Current solution-SAGECAL-Spark version
 The source code is on [github page](https://github.com/nlesc-dirac).
 The current solution is based on MPI and GPU, also another solution is based on  spark and docker container.
+The second one is more easier for me to test.
-The seco In the following days, I will look into this solution and have some try.
+In the following days, I will look into this solution and have some try.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTcwNDY2NzYsLTYxMDg0MDc5MiwtMT
-IwMDIyMjA3MSwxMTk0NTgzMjM1LDY0NDg1ODY2OCwtMTM1OTY1
-MjMxNiwxMDQ4MTQ2MzQ4XX0=
+eyJoaXN0b3J5IjpbMTQzMzE1MDMwLC02MTA4NDA3OTIsLTEyMD
+AyMjIwNzEsMTE5NDU4MzIzNSw2NDQ4NTg2NjgsLTEzNTk2NTIz
+MTYsMTA0ODE0NjM0OF19
 -->